-Want to learn how your school's blog can help drive new enrolments?
+Want to learn how your school's blog can help drive new enrollments?
 Here are our top six tips to get you started.
 Pop-quiz!
-If we asked you to name your school’s top three drivers of enrolments, what would they be?
+If we asked you to name your school’s top three drivers of enrollments, what would they be?
 We’d be willing to place a safe bet that your school’s blog isn't one of them.

 We’ve previously posted on the blog about how important effective storytelling is for communicating your school values — your blog is no different.
 When prospective parents visit your blog to read your content, they don’t want to sift through chunky paragraphs of dry text.
 Step away from simply off-loading information into your posts and start telling meaningful, emotive stories.